It’s been a couple of busy months…

 Finally, but not less importantly we keep it 100% free of charge; EVERYONE should be able to attend, learn and expand her or his testing horizons with new ideas and inspiring thoughts, without putting forward anything other than their time and attention.

-We are also currently running the State of Testing 2021 Survey
+[Early] Last month we are also released the State of Testing 2021 Report

 With the years we’ve been able to see the trends raising, as our community evolves and develops.